Tag: Art

 The foods we buy.
 Colour and intuition not only has a bearing on our mood but also our body’s health.
 In the supermarket we are drawn to certain coloured foods, a memory of taste or knowledge of nutrition, something inside says “I just fancied that.”, it’s our intuition guiding our conscious mind to what our body needs.

-Better understanding colour for our wellbeing
+Meaning of colour., better understanding colour for our wellbeing

 Looking at colour within the spiritual world you may come across some preconceived choices for what colours mean.
 Many people are aware of the colours of the chakra system, although the chakras no longer play a role within our body system, the colour meanings could still apply as it is a foundation within our knowledge bank, blue for communication, green for heart, red for root.
 Looking back at the history of religion yellow represents higher knowledge, gold, the light from the divine, the creator and all knowing.
 Yellow is also healing and mother earth, the sun and reason for all life on our planet.